LouisF-DNS/Gateway-WHMCS/README.md

 ### About Us

-DNS Africa Ltd is a GBC1 private company incorporated in Mauritius, and Domain Name Services (Pty) Ltd is a private company based in South Africa.
-As part of the DNS.Business group, we are a team of domain industry experts dedicated to providing robust, adaptable, and cost-effective software solutions.
+DNS Africa Ltd is a GBC1 private company incorporated in the Republic of Mauritius and Domain Name Services (Pty) Ltd is a private company incorporated and based in South Africa.
+These two organizations fall under the DNS.Business umbrella.
+Together we are a specialised team of domain industry experts committed to providing our registry and registrar partners and clients with highly adaptable, robust and cost effective software solutions.
 Learn more about us at [www.dns.business](http://www.dns.business).